swathi-men1/AI_TransferIQ/README.md

 | Week 7 | Hyperparameter Tuning | Best model v2, R²=0.761 |
 | Week 8 | Web App + Visualization + Report | Full project delivery |

 ---

-## License

-This project was developed as an internship project for educational and research purposes.

----